fadden/6502bench/SourceGen/RuntimeData/README.md

 The currently-supported parameters are:

- * load-address=<addr> - Specify the initial load address.
+ * load-address=&lt;addr&gt; - Specify the initial load address.
 The default is 0x1000.
- * entry-flags=<flag-set> - Specify the processor status flag values to use at entry points.
+ * entry-flags=&lt;flag-set&gt; - Specify the processor status flag values to use at entry points.
 This is intended for use on the 65802/65816, and may be one of "emulation", "native-short", and "native-long".
 The default is "emulation".